maryreader/personal-website/content/publication/the-birthweight-effects-of-universal-child-benefits-in-pregnancy-quasi-experimental-evidence-from-england-and-wales/index.md

 ---
-title: "The birthweight effects of a universal child benefit in pregnancy: evidence from England and Wales"
+title: "The infant health effects of starting universal child benefits in pregnancy: evidence from England and Wales"
 subtitle: ""
 publication_types:
   - "3"
 authors:
   - admin
-publication: Revise & Resubmit, Journal of Health Economics
+publication: Revised & Resubmitted to the Journal of Health Economics
-abstract: "This paper takes advantage of a unique policy experiment in the UK to estimate the impact of paying a universal child benefit during pregnancy.
-  Using administrative birth registrations microdata from England and Wales, I evaluate the impact of the Health in Pregnancy Grant, a universal and short-lived policy that paid the equivalent of child benefit in a lump sum to all pregnant mothers from 2009 to 2011.
-I exploit an arbitrary eligibility rule to implement a regression discontinuity design in the date of birth of the child.
-I find that the policy led to increases in mean birthweight at population level.
-Effects were largest for the smaller babies, youngest mothers and those living in deprived areas.
-My findings suggest that there are significant health returns to paying universal child benefits during pregnancy and that the potential for birthweight gains from windfall increases in income is larger than previously thought. "
+abstract: "I take advantage of a unique policy experiment in the UK to identify the infant health effects of starting universal child benefits in pregnancy.
+Leveraging administrative birth registrations and hospital microdata from England, I study the effects of the Health in Pregnancy Grant, a universal cash transfer of 190 GBP to all pregnant mothers who visited their doctor or midwife from 2009 to 2011.
+I exploit an arbitrary eligibility rule to implement a regression discontinuity design in the date of birth of the baby.
+I find that the policy led to significant increases in birthweight and reductions in prematurity.
+These effects do not appear to be explained by earlier antenatal care, nutrition or smoking.
+Instead, my results are consistent with reductions in prenatal stress among those most at risk of it: low-income, younger and older mothers."
 draft: false
 featured: true
 image: